 I’ve been thinking about mourning recently.
 In a way it was the Costa Coffin episode that crystallized things.
 Yet underneath that story lies a whole host of others.
 Mourning seems to be everywhere in the news these days.
 At least sitting here in Russia it does.
 Though it is hard to characterize why and how this has come about.
 Of course, capitalism in general has appeared to warm up to death in new ways in the past five years with their Death Bond schemes.
 This seems to have put death on the political agenda in new ways.
 Of course, September 11, 2001 caused some strange global transmutations of the political role of mourning.
 As far as I know, though, there is no Global Political Economy theory of Mourning which would help us to think systematically of this question.
 I have been thinking of some questions.
 September 11,2001 as Judith Butler put it led to the use of mourning for “the muting of critical discourse” on a massive scale.
 Of course, this is also the point argued by Norman Finkelstein in his ‘The Holocaust Industry’.
 Yet there is, perhaps, another side to this question: the public right to mourning over other events.
 Who has the ‘right to mourn’ and who does not is arguably an undeclared realm of potential significance.
 Who we mourn and who we don’t has always been with us.
 In many ways Thatcher’s early years in office had a very close relationship to this issue.
 From the early period of her tenure as Prime Minister her struggle against mercy was symbolized by the figure of Bobby Sands and other hunger strikers in Northern Ireland.
 Less than a year later, unacknowledged deaths became a public reason for rejoicing .
-Not that the journalists surroundings would even have dared to ask Thatcher about Argentine deaths, but was that the question she refused to contemplate?
+Not that the journalists surrounding her would even have dared to ask Thatcher about Argentine deaths, but wasn’t that the question she refused to even contemplate?
 Obviously, these were hardly new facts in history but surely they represented a shift in the political economy of mourning and the political presence of death in those times.
 Much could also be said about the political economy of mourning under Blair- after all, his early tenure was marked by the death of Princess Diana and his role in suffocating what seemed a potentially dangerous mourning process for the establishment was (arguably) an early indication of his refusal to break with Thatcherite political economy.

 It was Michael Rosen who commented on the links between the present stage of Thatcherism and the steady withdrawal of the right to mourning in his piece on the Bedroom tax.
 He noted that: